zaiisao/Documentation/en/Video/dashboard_restful_communication.md

 }
 ```

-### Resets the App Certificate (POST)
+### Resets the primary App Certificate (POST)

-Resets the App Certificate of a specified project.
-If the App Certificate is leaked, use this method to reset it.
+Resets the primary App Certificate of a specified project.
+If the primary App Certificate is leaked, use this method to reset it.

-If the App Certificate has not been enabled, calling this method automatically enables it.
+If the primary App Certificate has not been enabled, calling this method automatically enables it.

 **Basic information**